Gardener Soul

 Strategic Pruning to Control Plant Size

 If your Wisteria plant’s growth gets out of control, you need to remove a few older branches.
-It will open up the plant, increase airflow, and reduce the size of it.
+It will open up the plant, increase airflow, and reduce its size.
 Every time you trim your Wisteria, try to maintain an open and balanced structure.
 It will result in a controlled shape, healthy growth, and reduced pest attacks.

 New gardeners and even veterans often make several mistakes while pruning Wisteria plants.
 So, we have made a list of common mistakes that people make so that you can avoid them.
 Make sure to read and memorize all of them, as improper pruning will do more harm than good for your flowering vines.